kidlat2024/kidlatnews/content/news/2025/For Christmas, Rich Christian Couple Care for Poor Street Children They Despise for the Rest of the Year.md

 With Jose Mari Chan's *Christmas in Our Hearts* playing in the background, the Reyeses describe the annual event, now in its fifth year, as “a moving opportunity to remember those less fortunate for precisely one evening, between 6 and 9PM.”

-“We really believe in living our faith out loud,” said Rosario, an obstetrics doctor at St. Luke's Medical Center.
+“We really believe in living our faith out loud,” said Rosario, an obstetrician at St. Luke's Medical Center.
 “And it’s important the children see the true meaning of Christmas--generosity, humility, and knowing their place in someone else’s Instagram story.”

 [`Photo: Couples for Christ members show poor street children the spirit of Christmas.`](/images/couples-for-christ-members-xmas-party.png)